 In other words, they want Social Europe.
 Los indignados don't, however, apparently comprehend just how much this economic system has contributed to their present plight.

 Take labor-market regulation.
-For decades, many Western European governments have -- in the name of solidarity -- made it very difficult for employers to fire anyone.
-Consequently, European businesses have to think twice about hiring anyone because they know that once they have done so, it's very difficult to remove them, even for gross incompetency.
+For decades, many Western European governments have – in the name of solidarity – made it very difficult for employers to fire anyone.
+Consequently, European businesses have to think twice about hiring anyone because they know that once they have done so, it's very difficult to remove them, even for gross incompetence.

 But do we hear the indignant ones clamoring for labor market reform?
 Not at all.
 They're protesting against such changes in Portugal, France, Spain, and Greece.
 In that sense, they're no different from those French students whose street protests helped dilute an already rather-mild liberalization of France's labor laws back in 2006.

 Many young Europeans are also remarkably unaware that Europe's demographic trends are further tilting the scales against them.
-The below-replacement birth-rates prevailing in almost every European nation will result in the proportion of active workers to retirees across the EU shifting over the next twenty-five years from a 2:1 ratio to a 1:1 ratio.
+The below-replacement birthrates prevailing in almost every European nation will result in the proportion of active workers to retirees across the EU shifting over the next 25 years from a 2:1 ratio to a 1:1 ratio.

 Nor do los indignados appear to realize that any chance they might have to force through liberalizing economic reforms via democratic means is weakening by the day.

 The same demographic developments that will severely compromise their financial prospects are also reducing young Europeans to the status of a minority in the world's most rapidly aging continent.
 This progressively diminishes their ability to out-vote Europe's millions-strong (and growing) gerontocracy who, AARP-like, appear quietly content to live off their children's future.